GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - Timer timebase fields are preserved;
 - IRQ, DMA, RCC, and NVIC state are preserved;
 - `TIM_ConfigPWM()` returns with channel and counter disabled;
-- stopped duty updates perform the controlled commit;
+- stopped duty updates require selected CCxE clear and load only the selected active CCR without writing EGR, SR, CR1, or another channel;
 - running duty updates wait for the next natural update event;
 - multi-channel output-state updates use one staged CCER write;
 - deconfiguring one channel preserves every other channel;